MatteoFormentin/ml_pipeline/Readme.md

 # Design and implementation of a software pipeline for machine learning on streaming data

-## *Msc Thesis in Computer Science and Enginnering of Matteo Formentin, Politecnico di Milano, 2021*
+*Master Thesis in Computer Science and Engineering, Politecnico di Milano, 2021*

 ## Getting started